immerse-eu/data-validator-guard/README.md

 ## 2. Requirements
 - Connection to the Research Database with all system sources of IMMERSE.
-- Master ID files with the final IDs accepted for Maganamed, MovisensXS, and REDCap.
+- Master ID files with the final IDs accepted for Maganamed, MovisensXS,DMMH, and REDCap.
-- Define rulebooks for each system which dictate the changes to apply to the tricky IDS.
+- Defined rulebooks for each system which dictate the changes to apply to the tricky IDS.
 The script generates a rulebook per system in IMMERSE, however manual changes are required to do!
 To apply these changes, check the Master ID files.